Metapattern/metapattern.github.io/thync/insights/insights.md

 <h4 class="big">20%</h4>
 Are active meditators.

-**Others mentioned the desire to try meditation and some were hoping Thync could help them start**.
+*Others mentioned the desire to try meditation and some were hoping Thync could help them start**

 <h4>Spontaneous Combustion</h4>